mfsjr/manifold-dx/README.md

 - Render props
 - React Router (v4) integration via RedirectDx [https://github.com/mfsjr/manifold-dx-redirect-dx]
 - Batched updates for efficient rendering: `getAppStore().dispatch(...actions);`
+- **'set' API** a convenience method that will do insert, update or delete depending on old and new data values.

 ### Prior Art
 Obviously Redux has been our frame of reference, but Vuex should be mentioned, as it influenced this design in